SimonHooker/simonhooker.github.io/_posts/2015-05-10-triaging-lucee-issues-in-jira.md

 ## Find an issue to triage

 Now you need to find something to triage.
-If you go to [Lucee Development Triage board](https://luceeserver.atlassian.net/secure/RapidBoard.jspa?rapidView=3&useStoredSettings=true) you will see the column titled "New".
+If you go to the [Lucee Development Triage board](https://luceeserver.atlassian.net/secure/RapidBoard.jspa?rapidView=3&useStoredSettings=true) you will see the column titled "New".
 These are tickets that have been created but have not yet been looked at by anyone.
 In general you are probably going to want to start of triaging bugs in the current release.
 To filter down to just these tickets then do the following.

 1. Click on  **Issues** (top menu)
 2. Click on **Search for issues**